vimond/replay/docs/customize.md

 # Customising the Replay player

-*All player code examples in this guide use the [MockVideoStreamer](insert#mock-player-for-design-mode), so that the live examples don't load actual videos.*
+*Most of the player code examples in this guide use the [MockVideoStreamer](insert#mock-player-for-design-mode), so that the live examples don't load actual videos.*

 ## Configuring the player